oaubert/mediafragment-prototype/README.md

 appropriate trade-off has to be found.

 1. A mediafragment does not define more than one shape.
 If multiple shapes must be defined, then multiple fragments should be used.
+Or you can define multiple shapes in a single SVG path (see [demo page](http://olivieraubert.net/dynamic-media-fragments/#v7)).

 An idea could be to define the notion of MediaFragmentGroup, which would group multiplefragments, so that we can address discontinuous temporal or spatial ranges.

 2. The shape does not change over its trajectory.
 This will not work for instance in case of a face tracking algorithm that follows a face